Frequently Asked Questions (Patent FAQ)

-Some frequently asked questions about the business and technical aspects of the patent application process are answered below
+Answers to some frequently asked questions about the business and technical aspects of the patent application process (patent FAQ) are below.

 Business related FAQ

-- How long does it take to write a patent application?
+- Time required to write a patent application

 - What are your rates, and how do you bill?